Time-to-Event Modeling with Pseudo-Observations in Federated Settings: Application to CAPriCORN Data

+In contrast to the preceding homogeneous settings, real-world federated networks often exhibit \emph{sparse site heterogeneity}, in which most sites share a common population-level covariate effect while a small subset displays systematic departures.
+To reflect this structure, we generated site-specific treatment effects using a sparse-mixture model: where $\pi$ represents the proportion of heterogeneous sites and $\tau$ governs the magnitude of these local deviations.
+In this scenario, we fixed the total sample size at $N=5,000$ and the per-site sample size at $n_k = 100$, resulting in a stable network of $K = 50$ participating sites.
+We compared the global federated estimator, the local site-wise estimator, and the proposed debiased estimator in terms of their accuracy in recovering the true site-specific treatment effects.

+Under conditions of perfect homogeneity ($\pi = 0$), the global federated estimator achieves the highest precision by efficiently pooling all available data.
+In this baseline setting, the proposed debiased estimator demonstrates a minor loss in efficiency; this is attributed to the redundant denoising step inherent in the soft-thresholding procedure when no true site-level heterogeneity is present.
+However, as both the magnitude ($\tau$) and prevalence ($\pi$) of outlier sites increase, the global estimator's performance deteriorates sharply.
+While the local estimator remains stable, it suffers from high variance due to the limited sample size within each site.
+Figure~\ref{fig:debiasing} reports the simulation-average RMSE as a function of the heterogeneity magnitude $\tau$, stratified by the proportion of outlier sites $\pi$.

+Across these heterogeneous scenarios, the proposed debiased estimator consistently achieves the lowest RMSE by adaptively preserving genuine local deviations while shrinking noise-driven fluctuations toward the global effect.
+This robust bias–variance trade-off allow our method to significantly outperform both purely global and purely local estimation strategies as site-specific heterogeneity becomes more pronounced.

-\section{Application to CAPriCORN data}
+\section{Application to CAPriCORN Data}

-The Chicago Area Patient-Centered Outcomes Research Network (CAPriCORN) is a multi-institutional initiative aimed at improving healthcare delivery for Chicago's diverse populations by integrating electronic health record (EHR) data across health systems and actively engaging patients and clinicians in the research process.
-For our real-world application, we utilized data from CAPriCORN's pediatric cohort to examine risk factors for childhood obesity, defined as a body mass index (BMI) at or above the 95th percentile.
-The analysis drew from four participating hospitals with site-specific sample sizes of 24,305; 11,721; 6,696; and 3,143.
+The Chicago Area Patient-Centered Outcomes Research Network (CAPriCORN) \citep{kho2014} is a multi-institutional EHR data network in the Chicago area.
+As a real-world application, we analyzed data from the CAPriCORN pediatric cohort to investigate risk factors for the time to onset of childhood obesity, defined as achieving a body mass index (BMI) at or above the 95th percentile.
+The analysis included four participating hospitals with site-specific sample sizes of 24,305, 11,721, 6,696, and 3,143, respectively.

-We employed the distributed pseudo-observations as outcome variables in renewable regression models and included a comprehensive set of baseline covariates: age, sex, race/ethnicity, BMI percentile, insurance type, comorbidity status, diastolic blood pressure, and systolic blood pressure.
-Table 1 provides a detailed summary of these baseline characteristics stratified by site.
+We treated federated pseudo-observations for the survival outcome (time to obesity) as outcomes in the renewable regression models.
+The analysis adjusted for baseline covariates including age, sex, race/ethnicity, BMI percentile, insurance type, comorbidity status, diastolic blood pressure, and systolic blood pressure.
+Table~1 summarizes these baseline characteristics by site.